austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 | Elastic Stack | Entire Stack not required, but need [Elastic Search](https://www.elastic.co/products) with flow data |

 <hr>
-This post assumes you have some type of network monitoring system and are ingesting the output into Elastic Stack (formerly ELK).
+This post assumes you have a network monitoring system and are ingesting the output into Elastic Stack (formerly ELK).
 If you are interested in getting started with network monitoring, visit my post on <a href="http://www.austintaylor.io/suricata/elasticsearch/logstash/continuous/monitoring/intrusion/detection/system/2016/12/17/build-a-world-class-monitoring-system-enterprise-small-office-home/"> Building a Monitoring System for Enterprise, Small Office or Home Networks.</a>

-For this walk through, we'll be using <a href="https://github.com/StamusNetworks/SELKS">SELKS 4.0</a>, but Flare is modular by design and will work with <a href="https://securityonion.net/">Security Onion</a> or any any system running Snort, Bro, Suricata.
+For this walk-through, we'll be using <a href="https://github.com/StamusNetworks/SELKS">SELKS 4.0</a>, but Flare is modular by design and will work with <a href="https://securityonion.net/">Security Onion</a> or any any system running Snort, Bro, Suricata.
 The flow data inside Elastic Stack (ES) is what Flare uses to identify beacons.

 Additionally, you will need to have <a href="https://github.com/austin-taylor/flare">Flare</a> installed (instructions on github).